 - If the Supported MBS FSA ID List IE is contained in the Served Cell Information NR IE in the NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node receiving the IE may use it according to TS 38.300 [9].

-- If the RedCap Broadcast Information IE is contained in the Served Cell Information NR IE in the NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node2 may use this information to determine a suitable target in case of subsequent outgoing mobility involving RedCap UEs.Update of Served Cell Information E-UTRA:
+- If the RedCap Broadcast Information IE is contained in the Served Cell Information NR IE in the NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node2 may use this information to determine a suitable target in case of subsequent outgoing mobility involving RedCap UEs.

+- If the Ongoing Broadcast session ID List IE is contained in the Served Cell Information NR IE in the NG-RAN NODE CONFIGURATION UPDATE message, the NG-RAN node receiving the IE shall consider the MBS service identified by MBS Session ID IE is on going in the corresponding cell.

+Update of Served Cell Information E-UTRA: